The Sahara Desert

 The Nile River ran through ancient Egypt

 The reason people did live in Egypt, though, was that the Nile River runs through the middle of Egypt.
 The Nile is a big river.
-It starts in the rain forest south of Ethiopia, south of Egypt, near the A at the end of the word Africa on this map, and it flows north into the Mediterranean Sea.
+It starts in the rain forest south of Sudan, south of Egypt, near the A at the end of the word Africa on this map, and it flows north into the Mediterranean Sea.
 (If it seems funny to you that a river flows north, so that it looks like the water is going up on the map, you’re not alone.
 Lots of people find this hard to remember).

 The Nile flooded every year